cloudnx-data/docker-spark/README.md

 # docker-spark

-Docker-based setup for running Apache Spark locally or in development environments, supporting standalone or multi-node cluster configurations.
+A Docker-based setup for running Apache Spark locally or in development environments, supporting both standalone and multi-node cluster configurations.

 ## Features